GNNs for Computer Vision: Scene Graphs and Beyond

 - Nodes = detected bounding boxes

-- Edges = spatial proximity or semantic similarity
+- Edges = spatial proximity or appearance similarity

 - Message passing → refined detection scores